App

 # Async API

-await coco_aio.start() # Run lifespan setup
+await coco.start() # Run lifespan setup

 # ... run apps or other operations ...

-await coco_aio.stop() # Run lifespan cleanup
+await coco.stop() # Run lifespan cleanup

-# Sync API
+# Sync (blocking) API

-coco.start() # Run lifespan setup
+coco.start_blocking() # Run lifespan setup

 # ... run apps or other operations ...

-coco.stop() # Run lifespan cleanup
+coco.stop_blocking() # Run lifespan cleanup

-Or use the runtime() context manager:
+Or use the runtime() context manager, which supports both sync and async usage:

-async with coco_aio.runtime():
+async with coco.runtime():

 await app.update()

-# Sync API
+# Sync (blocking)

 with coco.runtime():